 - 1 ½ cups (3 sticks) unsalted butter, softened to room temperature

 - Pre-heat the oven to 350 degrees F. Grease two 9-inch round cake pans with a baking spray.
 Set aside.

 - In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 In another medium bowl (or the bowl of a stand mixer), cream together the butter and sugar until light and fluffy, about 3-5 minutes on medium speed.
 Beat in the eggs, one at a time, beating to combine between each addition.
 Scrape down the bowl as needed.
 Beat in the vanilla extract.

-- Add the dry ingredients all at once into the batter.
+- Add in the buttermilk, all at once and mix until combined.
+Add the dry ingredients all at once into the batter.
 Mix on low speed for about 1 minute and then increase to medium speed and beat for 3 minutes.

 - Divide the batter evenly into the two prepared pans.
 Bake cakes for 25-30 minutes or until a skewer inserted into the middle comes out almost clean.
 Remove the cakes from the oven and let cool for 10 minutes in the pan.
 Remove the cakes from the pans and transfer to a wire cooling rack and let cool completely before frosting.

 - To make the frosting, beat the butter, cocoa powder and salt together until combined.
 Scrape down the bowl as needed.
 Turn the mixer off and add all the powdered sugar.
 Turn the mixer on low speed and slowly mix the sugar into the butter mixture.
 While mixing, add the milk and vanilla extract.
 Increase the speed to medium and beat the frosting until smooth, about 1 minute.